-Elijah Torres, known as “Mista Bless,” is blessed with expertise across many roles in the entertainment industry, focusing on music, sports, and philanthropy.
-The award-winning New York native has over 14 years of experience as a digital media consultant in brand development, lifestyle marketing, and artist management.
+Elijah Torres, known as “Bless” is blessed with expertise across many roles in the entertainment industry, focusing on music, sports, and philanthropy.
+The award-winning New York native has over 16 years of experience as a digital media consultant in brand development, lifestyle marketing, and artist management.
 He’s also done some prolific work around event planning and production, and boasts executive producer credits, having worked on projects for and with big names such as 50 Cent, Fila, Oscar De La Hoya, Maino, and many others.

 Some of his notable accomplishments include brokering a successful sneaker collab between platinum hip hop artist Maino and the iconic legacy brand Fila.
-The limited edition shoe sold out in a matter of a few hours.
+The limited edition shoe sold out in a matter of hours.

-Torres had humble beginnings, and in fact, started out as an artist rapping with a Wu-Tang affiliate group The Maccabeez, and producing mixtapes with some of New York’s most notable rappers, such as Saigon and Dead Prez, before realizing he was adept at one of the most important skills in the industry: connecting the dots.
+Elijah had humble beginnings, and in fact, started out as an opening act associated with Wu-Tang clan affiliates Killah Priest & Hell Razah performing for their Hip Hop group “The Maccabeez”.
+He eventually began producing mixtapes with some of New York’s most notable rappers, such as Saigon and Dead Prez, before realizing he was adept at one of the most important skills in the industry: connecting the dots.

 Throughout his career, he’s used those skills to craft some epic partnerships and brand deals, including campaign’s for Olympian Samyr Laine at GNC store locations, and Mob Wives star Karen Gravano with bookstore giant Barnes & Noble for in-store activation’s and book signings.

 Recently, he served as the president at Hip Hop My Way, a digital community that aims to platform new and emerging independent artists, as well as provide them with valuable resources and assistance in artist development.